anand-ts/dancer/README.md

   <img src="public/dancer_new.gif" alt="Dancer">
 </p>

+## Project Summary
-## Project SummaryDancer is a standalone music visualizer that transforms audio into real-time visual experiences.
+Dancer is a standalone music visualizer that transforms audio into real-time visual experiences.
 Built as a hybrid desktop application using Tauri and modern web technologies, it provides waveform visualizations with interactive controls.

 ## Key Features